Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Its Multiplayer Servers page mentions "connecting players with low latency" but offers no supporting evidence.

-When it comes to latency, the total number of locations is the most impactful component.
-As stated in this article, Edgegap's collaboration with a AAA publisher showed that, despite having the AAA studio's large number of locations (more than what even most studios would be able to afford), by using traffic from 600,000 transactions and comparing the results with the AAA studio's current architecture, only Edgegap demonstrated an average latency reduction from 116 milliseconds to a drastic 48 milliseconds.
+Edgegap's collaboration with a AAA publisher showed that, by using traffic from 600,000 transactions and comparing the results with a AAA studio's current architecture, only Edgegap demonstrated an average latency reduction from 116 milliseconds to a drastic 48 milliseconds.
+As detailed in this article, true latency reduction requires more locations, not faster hardware.

 With only 9 operational regional groups tracked on its status page, and no edge network, GameFabric's ability to meaningfully reduce latency for players in underserved or geographically dispersed markets (such as Oceania, the Middle East, Africa, or parts of Asia) is inherently limited by its distribution.